yxing6/TravelApp/README.md

 In this version, user can type in the name and coordinates of any places you want to visit or have already visited in the past.
 This app will automatically update the map image and track all the information provided by the user!

-The design is meant to be robust - it can handle non-meaningful keyboard console entries.
+The design is meant to be more robust - it can handle non-meaningful keyboard console entries.
 The design applied the observer pattern to reduce coupling.

 The picture below is a screenshot of project GUI on January 09, 2022.